James "William" Overfield Sr. was born on Aug. 3, 1853 in Barbour County, WV, the son of John Edgar and Sarah (Hanshaw) Overfield.

 Daughter Bessie Marcia Farrell (1910- ? ) was born in 1910 in Maricopa County, AZ.

-She first was married married (?)
+She first was joined in marriage circa 1910, at age 18, with (?)
 Summers.
 Nothing about that marriage is known.

-Circa 1937, she was married again, to Charles Francis Taylor (1891-1954), the son of John Reuben and Emily Jane (Blaney) Taylor.
-They resided in Reedsville, where Charles labored as a coal miner.
+They resided in Reedsville, where Charles labored in 1920-1940 as a truck driver and coal loader in local coal mines.
+By 1941, he worked for Industrial Collieries of Dellslow, WV.
 He was a member of the United Mine Workers of America.

 Charles passed away at age 63, on Oct.
-31, 1954, of hardening of the arteries, along with rheumatoid arthritis.
+31, 1954, of hardening of the arteries, combined with rheumatoid arthritis.

 ~ Daughter Roxie Dove (Overfield) Peterson ~

-The couple had at least five children -- Harry R. Peterson, Arthur W. Peterson, Garnet V. Peterson, Roy A. Peterson and Eloise H. Peterson.
+The couple bore at least five children -- Harry Raymond Peterson, Arthur William Peterson, Garnet V. Shrout, Roy Allison Peterson and Eloise H. Peterson.

 They lived on North Willey Street in Morgantown in 1920 and 1930, when the census was taken, near the campus of West Virginia University.
 During that period of time, Ray was employed as a mechanical engineer in a tin plate mill.